rondevs/threewp/README.md

-Here's the revised README for the ThreeWP plugin, reflecting the integration of Three.js and its addons via a custom bundle file instead of a CDN:

----

 # ThreeWP

 **ThreeWP** is a WordPress plugin that integrates the Three.js library and its addons into your WordPress site using a custom bundle file.
 This setup allows you to create and manage custom 3D models, animations, and interactive graphics directly within your WordPress theme or custom JavaScript code.